 Small Group Sessions

-Unique to the Charlotte S. Huck Children’s Literature Festival is an opportunity for local teachers and their students to study the work of one children’s book author or illustrator and then come to the festival to meet the author/illustrator and to share the learning that has taken place in their classroom.
+Unique to the Charlotte S. Huck Children’s Literature Festival is an opportunity for local teachers and their students to study the work of one author or illustrator and then come to the festival to share the learning that has taken place in their classroom.
 In 2015, students from Redlands, Highland, and Yucaipa will be at the Festival with their teachers to meet “their” author or illustrator.
 All festival participants are invited to observe.

 Breakout Session choices for 2015 include: